 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll: 2.6 (for VO “proper channel construction”), 3.3 (For VO “accurate culture and media flow conditions”), and 5.3 (For VO “careful use of the fixation and staining apparatus”)

-Donald Gaver: Following this procedure, other methods may be used in parallel to validate the experimental viability of the produced cell monolayers, such as Electric Cell-substrate Impedance Sensing or Trans-Epithelial Electrical Resistance.
+Donald Gaver: Following this procedure, other methods may be used in parallel to validate the experimental viability of the produced cell monolayers, such as Electric Cell-substrate Impedance Sensing (ECIS) or Trans-Epithelial Electrical Resistance (TEER).

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.